 I have seen all the things that are done under the sun; all of them are meaningless, a chasing after the wind.Ecclesiastes 1:14 NIV

-Picture, for a moment, a person literally chasing after a gust of wind.
-It’s a ridiculous image and hilarious to think about what a person would look like, arms stretched and waving and he plows headfirst into nothing.
-God equates this with our empty pursuit of the world: so sure of ourselves and our desired outcome, while unaware of how foolish we look stumbling towards disappointment.
+Imagine a person literally chasing after a gust of wind.
+It’s a ridiculous image, and it’s hilarious to think about what a person would look like, arms stretched and waving, plowing headfirst into nothing.
+God equates this with our empty pursuit of the world: sure of ourselves and our desired outcome, while unaware of how foolish we look stumbling towards disappointment.

-- What have you spent the most time chasing after?
+- What have I spent the most time chasing after?
 Think career advancement, purchases, vacations, attention from family or friends, etc.

-- How do you think those pursuits have proven to be meaningless?
-Is this something you believe?
+- How have those pursuits proven to be meaningless?
+Is this something I believe?

 Take time to survey

-It’s difficult to fully grasp the meaninglessness of the world if we never take time to survey our lives, and embrace the impact those pursuits have had on us.
+It’s difficult to fully grasp the meaninglessness of the world if we never take time to survey our lives and embrace the impact those pursuits have had on us.
 Facing the truth can be challenging, especially if it’s the truth about how devoid of meaning most of what we spend our time doing is.
-But taking an honest, hard look at where our energy is going and what we’re really getting out of it is necessary if we’re going to make the right choices moving forward, much like Nicholas Cage’s character at the end of Family Man.
+But taking an honest, hard look at where our energy is going and what we’re really getting out of it is necessary if we’re going to make the right choices moving forward (if you need some cinematic inspiration to do this, watch The Family Man and take note of how Nicolas Cage’s character changes as he surveys his life).

-- Do you take time to survey your life?
-To look at your priorities, the impact you’re having, where your energy is going into?
-What conclusions do you draw?
+- Do I take time to survey my life, looking at my priorities, the impact I’m having, and where my energy is going?
+What conclusions do I draw?

-- How much time with God do you spend each day?
-How much time is spent reflecting on God and his will for your life, and how much is spent thinking about the things you want to do?
+- How much time do I spend with God each day?
+How much time is spent reflecting on God and his will for my life, and how much is spent thinking about the things I want to do?

 Symptoms of the godless